← All claims

 2019 · Adv Nutr

-observational contradicts moderate Adv Nutr review: only saccharin, sucralose and stevia change human gut-microbiota composition — implying aspartame does not.
+observational mixed moderate Adv Nutr review: only saccharin, sucralose and stevia change human gut-microbiota composition — implying aspartame does not.

 Khattab